raspberrypilearning/flappy-astronaut/worksheet.md

 			x -= 1
 	```

 1. You can test this function out if you want, but you won't see much.
 The LEDs will switch on then off, so quickly that there'll be nothing to see.
-A pause between the LEDs coming on and then off again is needed.
+You need to ensure there is a pause between the LEDs lighting up and then turning off again.
 At the top of your file, import the `time` module

 	```python
 	from time import sleep
 	```

-1. Then add a sleep between switching the LEDs on an off again.
+1. Then add a sleep interval between switching the LEDs on an off again.

    ```python
    def draw_column():